IBM-Bluemix-Docs/voice-agent/managing.md

 1. If you want to enable call transfer, you can configure a termination URI for your **Transfer Target**.
 See [Setting up call transfer](call-transfer.html).
 Do not use a personal phone number for your transfer target.

 1. Configure the connections to your Watson service instances.
-You can connect to multiple Watson services instances by configuring connections for both **Location 1** and **Location 2**.
+You can connect to multiple Watson service instances by configuring connections for both **Location 1** and **Location 2**.
 Having connections to multiple service instances enables your voice agent to switch to an alternate service instance if an outage occurs.
 See [Adding multiple Watson service locations](#add_location).

-**Important**: _Trial_ and _Lite_ accounts can connect only to the location where your {{site.data.keyword.iva_short}} service instance is created.
+    **Important**: _Trial_ and _Lite_ instances can connect only to the location where your {{site.data.keyword.iva_short}} service instance is created.
 Your second location is not a second voice agent.
 It acts only as a backup for disaster recovery.

 1. Under **{{site.data.keyword.conversationshort}}**, configure the connection to your {{site.data.keyword.conversationshort}} service instance by clicking **Enable location 1** or **Enable location 2**.
 You can use {{site.data.keyword.conversationshort}} instances or {{site.data.keyword.virtualagentfull}} instances in {{site.data.keyword.Bluemix_notm}} accounts that you or someone else owns.
 You can also connect to any of these options through a service orchestration engine.